-A report making the rounds this week claims that a 200-million year old dinosaur egg hatched in a Berlin Museum.
-Is this real or fake?
+A report making the rounds online claims that a 200-million year old dinosaur egg hatched in a Berlin Museum.
+It’s fake.

-Let’s first take a look at what is being circulated.
+Let’s first take a look at what has circulated on and off since March 2014.
 In an article published by World News Daily Report, we read:

 A malfunction with the heating system of the Museum für Naturkunde (or Museum of Natural History) had some unforeseen consequences, as a Gasosaurus egg dating from the Jurassic period ended up hatching, giving birth to the first dinosaur to see the daylight in more than 100 million years.